 Occupational Therapy Assistant (OTA) is among the top healthcare jobs in demand right now.
-In fact, U.S News & World Report ranked the #1 best healthcare support job in 2016.
-It’s one of the fastest growing healthcare jobs you can have with an associate’s degree and, according to the Bureau of Labor Statistics, the OTA profession will grow 43% by 2024, faster than almost any other occupation and more than 14,000 new jobs will be open between now and 2024.
+In fact, U.S News & World Report ranked OTA the No. 12 best healthcare support job in 2020.
+It’s one of the fastest-growing healthcare jobs you can have with an associate’s degree and, according to the Bureau of Labor Statistics, the OTA profession will grow 35% by 2029, faster than almost any other occupation .

 What is an OTA?